 The navigation links will be set up on the right side of the navigation bar to create balance with the page, and follow standard conventions.
 Using the text tool, click to add the first navigation item labelled Browse Inventory.
 Set the text alignment to be right aligned.

 Next, make a group out of the text box.
 Making this a group will allow a Stack to be enabled enabling easier duplication and rearrangement of menu items.
 Once the stack is enabled, double click into the group and select the text box.
 Copy and paste the first text box until there are three text boxes stacked horizontally.

 Now, edit the other two text boxes with the text Sell Your Home and Contact an Agent.
 Select all three to adjust the text style to an appropriate size for the menu item; 14-16px often provides appropriate legibility.

-Finally, create the log in button by drawing out a rectangle about 46px in height and adding the text Log In on top.
-Using the alignment tools, centre the text vertically and horizontally in the button.
-Group the two elements together and enable Padding to ensure that the button spacing is maintained as the text changes.
+Finally, create the login button by drawing out a rectangle about 46px in height and adding the text Login on top.
+Using the alignment tools, center the text vertically and horizontally in the button.
+Group the two elements together, and enable Padding to ensure that the button spacing is maintained as the text changes.